Nick Hogan: Personal life

 Hogan began dating Tana Lea in 2019 and married her in January 2025.

 Hogan and his wife appeared onstage during the July 28, 2025 episode of WWE Raw during a ten-bell salute ceremony after his father's death.
-They appeared in the audience at Summer Slam on August 2, 2025 as the WWE event played the Hulkster's classic theme song, "Real American," at the end of a tribute video.
+They appeared in the audience at Summer Slam on August 2, 2025 as the WWE event played his father's classic theme song, "Real American," at the end of a tribute video.

 Following his father's death, Hogan was named the sole heir of his estate, and took over his role as commissioner of Real American Freestyle.